Troyanovsky/vibe-coding-guide/en/Lesson_9_Testing.md

 *"Create a checklist for reviewing pull requests in this project.
 Include checks for functionality, performance, security, and code style."*

-*"Review this code diff and highlight any potential issues or improvements: [paste your git diff]"*
+*"Review this code diff and highlight any potential issues or improvements: [mention your git commit]"*

+Some AI will also allow you to connect with a GitHub account and automatically review any commit or PR made to your repositories.

 ## Making It All Work Together